Commercial model

 NEBULA AI system — reinforce…

 Manufacturing task automation is a core target application for the Forerunner K2 Bumblebee.
 In factory environments, the robot can perform repetitive assembly steps, quality inspection, parts transport between workstations, and kit delivery to assembly lines.
 The advantage of a humanoid form in manufacturing is the ability to use existing tools, workstations, and fixtures designed for human workers — reducing the capital expenditure that typically accompanies industrial automation.
-Kepler Robot positions the Forerunner K2 Bumblebee as a flexible automation solution that can be redeployed between different tasks and production lines as manufacturing needs change, offering adaptability that fixed automation cannot match.
+Shanghai Kepler Exploration Robot Co., Ltd. positions the Forerunner K2 Bumblebee as a flexible automation solution that can be redeployed between different tasks and production lines as manufacturing needs change, offering adaptability that fixed automation cannot match.

 How the Forerunner K2 Bumblebee communicates with your network, smart home devices, cloud services, and companion apps.